xtianbetz/imx-bsp-bootstrap/README.md

 device configuration data (DCD), devicetree configuration, etc. Imagine you have created this patch with the filename u-boot-imx-imx6dlexample.patch.

-First we're going to create some directories to organize our bitbake recipe append file (bbappend) and u-boot patch.
+First we're going to create some directories within our new layer to organize our bitbake recipe append file (bbappend) and u-boot patch.

 ```
 mkdir -p ../sources/meta-imx6example/recipes-bsp/u-boot-imx
 mkdir -p ../sources/meta-imx6example/recipes-bsp/u-boot-imx/imx6dlexample
 ```

-Next we'll create a new bbappend file:
+Next we'll create a new bbappend file.
+This file will instruct bitbake to apply a special patch for this machine only.

 ```
 $YOUR_FAVORITE_EDITOR ../sources/meta-imx6example/recipes-bsp/u-boot-imx/u-boot-imx_%.bbappend
 ```

-The bbappend should look like this:
+The bbappend file should look like this:

 ```
 # Add a special patch for the imx6dlexample machine